Leonardo DiCaprio Foundation Stands Behind Utah Monument

 It is always heartwarming to see celebrities using their wealth to benefit those who have nothing.

-[Feature Image by Tibrina Hobson/Getty Images]
+[Featured Image by Tibrina Hobson/Getty Images]